Qiskit/qiskit/README.md

 ### Dependencies

 At least [Python 3.5 or later](https://www.python.org/downloads/) is needed for using QISKit.
 In addition, [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html) is recommended for interacting with the tutorials.
-For this reason we recomend installing the [Anaconda 3](https://www.continuum.io/downloads) python distribution, as it comes with all of these dependencies pre-installed.
+For this reason we recommend installing the [Anaconda 3](https://www.continuum.io/downloads) python distribution, as it comes with all of these dependencies pre-installed.

 In addition, a basic understanding of quantum information is very helpful when interacting with QISKit.
 If you're new to quantum, start with our [User Guides](https://github.com/QISKit/ibmqx-user-guides)!